wp-plugins/cleantalk-spam-protect/readme.txt

 Plugin Anti-spam by CleanTalk stops up to 100% of spam comments, spam signups (registrations), spam contact emails, spam subscriptions, spam bookings or spam orders.

 = What about pingback, trackback spam? =
 Plugin by default pass pingbacks without any checks.
-All trackbacks will be blocked if the sender have spam activity.
+All trackbacks will be blocked if the sender had spam activity.

 = Can I use CleanTalk with Akismet? =
 Sure, you can use CleanTalk with Akismet.
 In this case probably you will have bigger false/positive rate (when legitimate comments/signups denies), but you will have stronger antispam protection at website.